bxparks/AceRoutine/examples/MemoryBenchmark/README.md

     * Add `Blink Function` and `Blink Coroutine`, 2 implementations of the same asymmetric blink functionality where the HIGH level lasts for a different duration than the LOW level.
+    * Remove `Coroutine::getName()`, `Coroutine::mName()`, and
+      `Coroutine::setupCoroutine()`.
+The human-readable name is no longer retained.
+Saves 10-30 bytes of flash and 3 bytes of static memory per coroutine instance for AVR; 10-40 bytes and 8 bytes of static memory per instance on 32-bit processors.

 ## How to Generate